 （5） Important signal lines should be close to the ground.

 A very important advantage of multi-layer boards over ordinary double-layer boards and single-layer boards is that signal lines and power supplies can be distributed on different board layers to improve signal isolation and anti-interference performance.
-However, many engineers still have headaches about the delamination and stacking of PCBs, taking the commonly used 4-layer board as an example.
+However, many engineers still have headaches about the delamination and stacking of PCB, taking the commonly used 4-layer pcb board as an example.

 The four-layer board has the following stacking sequences.
 The following explains the advantages and disadvantages of various stacks: